-I am an Assistant Professor in the Department of Computer Science and Engineering at the Michigan State University (MSU).
-Before joining MSU, I received my Ph.D. degree in Computer Science at the University of Illinois Urbana-Champaign.
-I have a broad research interest in trustworthy machine learning, transfer learning/domain adaptation, and graph learning, with applications in agriculture, bioinformatics, e-commerce, and legal analytics.
+Dr. Jun Wu is an Assistant Professor in the Department of Computer Science and Engineering at the Michigan State University (MSU).
+Before joining MSU, he received his Ph.D. degree in Computer Science at the University of Illinois Urbana-Champaign.
+He has a broad research interest in trustworthy machine learning, transfer learning/domain adaptation, and graph learning, with applications in agriculture, bioinformatics, e-commerce, and legal analytics.
+He has multiple publications at major peer-reviewed conferences and journals (e.g., ICML, AISTATS, NeurIPS, KDD, AAAI, TKDE, etc.).
+He has also served as a (senior) program committee member in ML/AI/DM conferences (e.g., ICML, NeurIPS, ICLR, AISTATS, KDD, AAAI, IJCAI, etc.).
+His work has been recognized by the 2025 AAAI New Faculty Highlights.

-To prospective students: I am seeking self-motivated students to join my research group in Fall 2025.
+To prospective students: I am seeking self-motivated students to join my research group.
 If you are interested in working with me, please drop me an email with your CV, transcript, and a brief overview of your research experience.
 Find more information here.

 Research